-Outcome 2: On completion of this unit, the student should be able to discuss issues of agency and control in the relationship between the media and its audience.
+Outcome 2: On completion of this unit the student should be able to use evidence, arguments and ideas to discuss audience agency, media influence, media regulation and ethical and legal issues in the media.

-- One production piece eg Photographs, Short film, Magazine\Newspaper - School Assessed Task
+- One production piece e.g. Photographs, Short film, Magazine\Newspaper - School Assessed Task